A Privacy Governance Framework to Support De-identification

 Comparing Pseudonymization and Anonymization

-Comparing Under the GDPR In May 2018, the General Data Protection Regulation (GDPR) will come into effect, establishing a new…
+Comparing Under the GDPR In May 2018, the General Data Protection Regulation (GDPR) came into effect, establishing a new set…

 De-identification 101, your primer on protecting health information (PHI).